cbsd/reggae/README.md

 * setup
 * up

-Special note for the `devel` target: your repo must have `bin/dev.sh` which devel will try to run.
+Special note for the `devel` target: your repo must have `bin/devel.sh` which be ran inside jail.
 Also, devel will only work if you have `DEVEL_MODE="YES"` in your vars.mk in service root.
 If you use it inside a project, project's `DEVEL_MODE` will be propagated.

+Supported make targets for the project type are:
+* destroy
+* devel
+* fetch
+* init
+* login service=\<service>
+* provision
+* setup
+* up

+Special note for the `devel` target: your repo must have `bin/devel.sh` which be ran on the host.
+All project targets can be suffixed with `service=<service>` but in the above list only those which require a service are explicitely mentioned.
+If the service is passed as an argument, the target will be executed only on that service/jail.

+## Provisioners

+Reggae supports following provisioners:
+* Ansible
+* Chef
+* Puppet
+* Salt Stack
+* Shell